cvermehren/dimmodelR/README.md

 The refresh function has added not only three fact tables, but also new rows to the dimensions.
 The initial model is based only on a sample of source data.
-When adding the entire datasets using the refresh function, the dimensions are updated with rows that are new to the model.
+When adding the entire datasets using the refresh function, its dimensions are updated with rows that are new to the model.

 The function also handles shared dimension.
 Two of the fact tables (`fct_campaign` and `fct_web`) share the `dim_channel` dimension.
-In other words, the function inserts this dimension’s primary key (`channel_key`) into both of these fact tables.
+The function inserts this dimension’s primary key (`channel_key`) into both of these fact tables.
 It automatically identifies how to do so by comparing source data and existing dimensions in the model.

 To save the result as csv files: